WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Tautulli/README.md

 # Tautulli

-A Python Based Web Application For Monitoring, Analytics And Notifications For Plex Media Server.
+A python based web application for monitoring, analytics and notifications for Plex Media Server.

 ---